Sleeping in Airports

 If sleeping in the airport sounds like a nightmare, there are hotels near Bergen Airport:

-• Clarion Hotel Bergen Airport – This hotel is connected to the airport by covered walkway.
+• Clarion Hotel Bergen Airport – This hotel is connected to the terminal by covered walkway.
 Day rooms are available.
 No airport shuttle. » Check Rates

 • Comfort Hotel Bergen Airport – 2 minute walk from the airport.
 No airport shuttle. » Check Rates